OlegFirst/Voyages/README.md

 # Voyages
-This project let to have a trip in interesting places in Ukraine.
+This project let to have a trip at interesting places in Ukraine.